-Pet Sitting Contract - What You Need To Include
+Creating a Pet Sitting Contract — Everything You Need To Include

-One of the most common questions we get from new pet sitting or dog walking businesses is "What should I include in my contract?"
-First off — this is a great question because having a clear, well-constructed pet sitting contract is very important for a pet care business.
-Second - whenever creating a legal document (like your pet sitting contract) - it is important to get a legal professional to help you create and review the document.
+One of the most common questions we get from new pet sitting or dog walking businesses is, "What should I include in my contract?"
+First off — this is an excellent question because having a clear, well-constructed pet sitting contract is very important for a pet care business.
+Second - whenever creating a legal document (like your pet sitting contract) - it is essential to get a legal professional to help you create and review the document.
 Each and every pet care business should have a contract tailored for them (based on the services you offer, the legal structure of your business, your location, and countless other factors).

-To help get you started, here are the top items most pet care businesses need to include in their pet sitting or dog walking contract.
+To help get you started, here are the top items most pet care businesses need to include in their pet sitting contract.

-Some common policies in the service agreement include payment terms, late payment fees, cancellation fees, vaccination requirements, who is responsible for damage or medical costs, emergency policies and many more.
+Some common policies in the service agreement include payment terms, late payment fees, cancellation fees, vaccination requirements, who is responsible for damage or medical costs, emergency policies, and many more.
 We've included a sample Pet Sitting Service Agreement you can review.
-Please keep in mind that this is used just as a sample and you should have your own agreement reviewed by your attorney.
+Please keep in mind that this is used just as a sample; you should have your agreement reviewed by your attorney.

 One of the most important aspects of the key handling form (or a key lockbox form) is specific instructions on what happens with a key when services are completed.
 Will you keep the key on file for future services?
 Will there be a fee to return the key to a client?

 Time To Pet also has a sample Key Handling Form for you to review.
-Just like with the service agreement and vet release form - this is just for educational purposes and your forms should all be reviewed by an attorney.
+Just like with the service agreement and vet release form - this is only for educational purposes, and your forms should all be reviewed by an attorney.

 Payment Authorization Form

 We have one final sample Payment Authorization Form for you to review.
 As with all of our sample agreements, this is just for educational purposes.
-Please have your attorney review all of your contracts and agreements prior to finalizing these documents.
+Please have your attorney review all of your contracts and agreements before finalizing these documents

 Executing the Contract